Sadiq scores as Almeria secure La Liga promotion after Leganes draw | Goal.com

 That lead lasted for just six minutes as Rodrigo Ely restored parity for the visiting side.

-In the goal-laden first half, the hosts regained their lead through Nigerian defender Kenneth Omeruo.
+In the goal-laden first half, the hosts regained the lead through Nigerian defender Kenneth Omeruo.

 That accounted for his second league goal in the just-concluded campaign after his first in Leganes’ 2-0 away win at Malaga on December 18, 2021.